aardjon/trad/doc/architecture.md

 ## 3.1 Business context

+The following diagram shows the system context and the data flows to and from external entities.

 ![Business context diagram, showing external data flows](contextview_business.png)

 ## 3.2 Technical context

+The following diagram shows the dependencies between *trad* and external systems, along with the interfaces we plan or expect to use.

 ![Technical context diagram, showing external dependencies](contextview_technical.png)